Andy’s never quit story,

 Andy has optic nerve burn injuries causing permanent contrast issues.
 He also has a vestibular nerve burn which will not regenerate and causes vertigo.

 Andy has left frontal lobe brain damage that impacts memory and cognitive skills.
 He herniated L5 and S1, and fractured T4, T5, and T6, which caused spinal cord compression and lipomatosis (blood in the spinal canal).
 The treatment of the thoracic compression fractures resulted in the fusion of T3 thru T9 with 2 rods and 12 screws.
 Most recently Andy had transposition surgery on his right elbow, and this surgery is scheduled for his left elbow in November 2018.
 Upon completion of the elbow surgeries, Andy will have a rib removed from both shoulders to treat thoracic outlet syndrome.
+Even though nothing can replace the loss of the victim, it is best to contact experienced Massachusetts injury lawyers who can help in claiming compensation.

 As if he did not have enough to deal with, Andy has begun a comprehensive dental treatment plan to fix 14 chipped, cracked or dead teeth.
 When he was energized he clenched his jaw, driving his teeth into his jawbone.
 Upon completion, Andy will have received 10 implants, 7 root canals, and 15 crowns.